The Embodiment Manifesto

 Learning how to liberate yourself from the frenzied treadmill of the head is far from easy – it requires a skill set that is not readily available, and defies our culture’s messaging and conditioning.
 On the most personal level the process may feel as monumental as the dismantling of the Berlin Wall, because it threatens to change everything: old, stuck pieces of yourself topple and make room for a newness of breath and ease and clarity, and a dangerous awakening to the deep, true passion and calling of your life.
 Opening to the world you find not obstacles, but guidance; not indifferent geography, but companionship; not resources, but a living web that shares your own ancestral origins in star matter.

 Many exercises are available to help us, and many are needed – you cannot simply wish your way into a unity of being.
-One exercise that is central to my own work is called The Elevator Shaft.
-It is designed to bring you home to your true center – the place in which all the orbiting concerns of your life are brought into coherence, and the harmony that guides the world is disclosed.
+One exercise that is central to my own work is called The Elevator.
+It is designed to bring you home to your true center – the place in which all the orbiting concerns of your life are carried into coherence, and the harmony that guides the world is disclosed.
 To begin the exercise you need to locate your perineum.
-It sits in the center of the pelvic floor, amid all those parts of yourself our culture warns us not to discuss in polite company.
+It sits in the center of the pelvic floor, amid all those parts of yourself our culture warns us not to think about or discuss.
+It lies between the anus and the genitals.
 You locate the perineum by engaging the muscle that you use to stop yourself from peeing.
 Once you locate it, relax and bring your attention to your breath.
 Allow the wave of the in-breath to deepen into the body until it makes contact with the perineum, and then release the out-breath from there.
 Be patient with this.

-Now imagine within your body an empty shaft that runs from the top of your head down to your perineum.
-The back of this shaft includes the spine, and the main part sits in front of it.
-At the top of the shaft, up in the head, locate the center of your awareness.
+Now imagine within your body a spacious corridor that rises from the pelvic floor to the top of your head.
+The center of this corridor sits in front of the spine.
+At the top of the corridor, up in the head, locate the center of your awareness.
 This is ‘the elevator’, and you can experience it in any shape or form that feels right to you.
 You’ll find that you can actually move it around inside your head – back and forth, or side to side, or even in a circle.

-Now allow that center of your awareness to begin a smooth descent through the shaft.
-This is not an exercise in imagination – it is about actually feeling that centre moving down through your body, the way a pearl might sink through a jar of olive oil in search of its resting place.
+Now feel the relationship between that center of your awareness and the perineum, and you may feel a recognition in each that its true fulfilment can be found only through that relationship.
+You may even feel a tug, or pull between them, as opposite poles of a magnet seek each other.
+Then allow that center of your awareness to give into that pull and begin a smooth descent through the corridor towards the perineum.
+This is not an exercise in imagination – it is about actually feeling that centre moving down through your body, the way a pebble tossed into a pond seeks the bottom.
 It’s important to feel its journey continuously, without gaps or jumps.
 And if you should find at any point that the elevator stalls out and seems unable to drop further, understand this as a gift.
 That is, you have disclosed a little shadow or block in the body – part of your Berlin Wall, standing between you and the core of your being.
-If you offer that shadow your full acceptance and your love, it will warm and soften and recede into the whole, so that the elevator can resume its descent.
+If you offer that shadow your full acceptance and your love, it will warm and soften and disperse into the whole, so that the elevator can resume its descent.

-By supporting the journey of your centered awareness with patience and loving attention, you’ll find that the elevator can continue its descent until it arrives at the perineum.
-When it does, when the center of your conscious awareness comes to rest there, simply pay attention to how different the world feels, to your sense of wholeness, and to any emotions that might stir to the surface.
+By supporting the center of your awareness throughout this journey with patience and loving attention, you’ll find that the elevator can continue its descent until it arrives at the perineum.
+When it does, let it come deeply to rest there, and allow your being to adjust to its resting presence.
+Pay attention to how that feels, to how different the world feels, and to your own dilating sense of wholeness.
 By remaining at rest on the perineum, you are allowing all the scattered bits of your life to come into relationship with the core of your being, integrating and harmonizing.
 The more often you return to the core of your being, the easier the journey becomes, and the more natural it feels.

 © 2012 Philip Shepherd All Rights Reserved